 In 2011, I made the bold decision to redirect my professional life into my self-guided passion, photography.
 I worked as an interior designer in Paris for more than ten years.
 Throughout that time I was very focused on the use of space and acquired a sensitivity that has greatly influenced my approach to volume in photography.

 At night, light and space are my sources of inspiration, experimentation and confrontation - but above all, of fulfilment.

 I pierce the night using physical movement, as well as using light in order to see beyond what is visible, to a place where the blackness has not yet absorbed everything.

-I have accomplished various artistic projects, often in partnership with private and public institutions.
-Notably, the Hotel National des Invalides allowed me access to all the military sites of Ile de France, which I was then able to bring to light in a large exposition in the moat of the Invalides.
+I have accomplished various large-scale artistic projects, often in partnership with private and public institutions.
+Notably, my project with the Hotel National des Invalides - which granted me access to all of the military sites in Ile de France - enabled me to bring to light this fragment of history in a large exposition in the moat of the Invalides.

-I also had the opportunity to work with the RATP who commissioned me to enter an old marshalling yard where their entire collection of rolling stock, is preserved, covering 100 years of history.
-The images created were exhibited during «Les Journées du Patrimoine» (the Heritage Days) within this workshop-museum.
+I also had the opportunity to work with the RATP, who commissioned me to enter a disused marshalling yard where their entire collection of rolling stock is preserved, covering 100 years of history.
+The images created were exhibited during «Les Journées du Patrimoine» (the Heritage Days) within their workshop-museum.

 firstname.lastname@example.org + 33 6 12 65 51 28